rmnsmnsk/test_repo/README.md

 #Test

-This repository was mede for homework
+This repository was made for homework

 Version of Python - 3.12.3